kaze0021/ICS125/backend/server.md

 }
 ```

+# Lifestyle Scoring
+In order to obtain a lifestyle score, we can use the recommended goals for water intake, sleep, and exercise for each user based on their height, weight, gender, and age.

+With that in mind, we can see how close they get to the recommended amounts, averaging their metrics for up to a 14 days ago.
+We chose to cap it at 14 days as we felt 2 weeks was ample time for consistent habits to show benefits but short enough that previous bad habits wouldn't linger and negatively affect the score.

+We can then weight these sub-scores based on importance.
+For our algorithm we chose to have sleep equate to about 50% of the score, water intake 35%, and exercies 15%.

+Once the calculations are complete, a score between 0.15 and 1.0 is returned, where higher values denote better daily habits and lower scores highlight the need for healthier goals.

+See below for how to obtain a lifestyle score with an HTTP request.

 # POST requests
 Note that most requests will return a status (successful: 200, error: 400, etc) alongside a JSON body with a string called `message` highlighting the success/error.